chapmanu/ansible-workstation/README.md

 ## Variables

 The `default.config.yml` file has variables that must be customized before running the playbook.
-There are additional variables in `/roles/homebrew/vars/main.yml` that can be changed if you want to install Homebrew in a custom directory instead of the default.
+There are additional optional variables in `/roles/homebrew/vars/main.yml` that can be changed if you want to install Homebrew in a custom directory instead of the default.

 For Atom, you can customize packages to enable, install and disable using the Atom Package Manager tool `apm`.
 Add commands in `default.config.yml` under `atom_packages`.
 If you wish to configure the Atom editor styles, create a CSS/Less file and give Ansible the path to the file in `default.config.yml` under `atom_styling_path`.